danielalmeida1481/codeigniter3-datatables/README.md

 # CodeIgniter DataTables

-DataTables server-side for CodeIgniter, supported for both CodeIgniter 3 and CodeIgniter 4.
+DataTables server-side for CodeIgniter 3.

 **Note:** This library only handle the server-side part, you still needs to configure the client side like jQuery, DataTables library and including the styles.
 Don't worry, we already give the examples below.